-In this blog post we will summarize some of the more common expression systems including their advantages and caveats to keep in mind before choosing a system.
+This blog post will summarize the common expression systems and highlight their advantages and potential limitations, which should be considered before selecting a system.

 Mammalian expression systems